mtanzim/crypto-stream/README.md

 # crypto-streams

 A simple Go project that receives a stream of cryptocurrency data from a websocket api, and publishes them to a Kafka broker.
+The messages are then read by a node-js client.

+# To Do

+- [ ] Build a simple front-end
+- [ ] Containerize the application with Docker

 ## Resources